Vector valued estimates for matrix weighted maximal operators and product $\mathrm{BMO}$: Two matrix weighted biparameter product BMO

 If we consider $\widetilde{N}_\Omega \coloneq \sup_{k=1,\ldots,d} \widetilde{N}_\Omega^{(k)},$ this satisfies

 Indeed, just observe that

 because the scalar weight $|V^{1/p}M|^{p}$ is uniformly in the biparameter $\bfD$-dyadic Muckenhoupt $A_p$ class for every positive definite matrix $M$ (see for example \cite[Lemma 3.4]{DKPS2024}).
-Next, using the comparability between the matrix norm and the supremum of norms of matrix columns, we get
+Next, using the comparability between the matrix norm and the supremum of norms of matrix columns, we get that the previous expression is bounded above by